 Standard cytogenetics (karyotyping) is the assessment of the chromosomes in a cell's nucleus during cell division.
 Cytogenetics is also called karyotyping because a karyotype is the number and appearance of chromosomes in a cell's nucleus.

 This test is routinely performed on the bone marrow of newly diagnosed myeloma patients.
-It is sometimes repeated after treatment, especially after high-dose therapy with stem cell rescue (autologous stem cell transplant).
-Cytogenetics tests, along with FISH (discussed next), determine if there is loss of chromosome 13 during myeloma cell division.
-Cytogenetics can detect the loss of chromosome 13 with more precision than FISH tests.
+It is sometimes repeated after treatment, especially after high-dose therapy with stem cell rescue (autologous ).
+Cytogenetics tests, along with (discussed next), determine if there is loss of chromosome 13 during myeloma cell division.
+Cytogenetics can detect the loss of chromosome 13 with more precision than tests.
 Loss of chromosome 13 usually indicates other genetic abnormalities are present in the myeloma cells.

 FISH provides a way to map the genetic material, including genes and portions of genes, found in the myeloma cells.
 These tests improve understanding of a variety of genetic mutations that may show a patient’s risk status.